Martin boundary of random walks with unbounded jumps in hyperbolic groups: Introduction

 Our goal in this article is to see to what extent the previous results can be extended to measures with infinite support.
-The tails of the measure, i.e., the speed at which $\mu(B(e,n)^c)$ tends to $0$ (where $B(e,n)^c$ denotes the complement of the ball centered at $e$ of radius $n$, for some word distance in the group) will play an important role in the results.
-We will say that a measure has exponential tails if there exists $M>1$ such that, for large enough $n$, $\mu(B(e,n)^c) \leq M^{-n}$.
-We will say that $\mu$ has superexponential tails if this condition is true for all $M>1$.
+The tails of the measure, that is, the speed at which $\mu(B(e,n)^c)$ tends to $0$ [where $B(e,n)^c$ denotes the complement of the ball centered at $e$ of radius $n$, for some word distance in the group] will play an important role in the results.
+We will say that a measure has exponential tails if there exists $K>1$ such that, for large enough $n$, $\mu(B(e,n)^c) \leq K^{-n}$.
+We will say that $\mu$ has superexponential tails if this condition is true for all $K>1$.
+Equivalently, $\mu$ has exponential tails if, for some $\delta>0$, the sum $\sum_{g\in\Gamma} e^{\delta\vert g\vert}\mu(g)$ is finite (where $\vert g\vert$ is the distance from $e$ to $g$ in a word metric), and $\mu$ has superexponential tails if this sum is finite for all $\delta>0$.

-Our first result shows that one can not expect a reasonable description of the Martin boundary if one only demands an exponential decay of the tails: \begin{thm} Consider a non-amenable finitely generated group $\Gamma$, and a sequence $y_n$ going to infinity in $\Gamma$.
-There exists an admissible symmetric probability measure $\mu$ on $\Gamma$, with exponential tails, such that $y_n$ does not converge in the Martin boundary $\partial_\mu\Gamma$. \end{thm} This implies in particular that there exist uncountably many possible different Martin boundaries for measures with exponential tails, by a standard diagonal argument.
+Our first result shows that one cannot expect a reasonable description of the Martin boundary if one only demands an exponential decay of the tails:

+\begin{thmm} Consider a nonamenable finitely generated group $\Gamma$, and a sequence $y_n$ going to infinity in $\Gamma$.
+There exists an admissible symmetric probability measure $\mu$ on $\Gamma$, with exponential tails, such that $y_n$ does not converge in the Martin boundary $\partial_\mu\Gamma$. \end{thmm}

+This implies in particular that there exist uncountably many possible different Martin boundaries for measures with exponential tails, by a standard diagonal argument.

-If the tails have a better behavior (i.e., if they are superexponential), we can extend Ancona's results: \begin{thm} In a hyperbolic group $\Gamma$, consider an admissible measure satisfying \anc, with superexponential tails.
+If the tails have a better behavior (i.e., if they are superexponential), we can extend Ancona's results:

+\begin{thmm} In a nonelementary hyperbolic group $\Gamma$, consider an admissible measure satisfying $\mathrm{Anc}_*$, with superexponential tails.
 Then it satisfies Ancona inequalities~\eqref{eq:ancona}.
-In particular, its Martin boundary coincides with the geometric boundary of the group. \end{thm} It follows that all the results of~\cite{BHM:2} describing the geometry of the harmonic measure (and in particular its pointwise dimension), originally obtained for finitely supported measures, still hold for measures with superexponential tails.
+In particular, its Martin boundary coincides with the geometric boundary of the group. \end{thmm}

+It follows that all the results of~\cite{BHM_2} describing the geometry of the harmonic measure (and in particular its pointwise dimension), originally obtained for finitely supported measures, still hold for measures with superexponential tails.

+As we explained before, the results of~\cite {gouezel_lalley,gouezel_higherancona} require Ancona inequalities for measures that do not satisfy $\mathrm{Anc}_*$.
+We extend their results to measures with superexponential tails.